 Rural Broadband Task Force Kicks Off

 Governor Ricketts announced the appointments of members to the Rural Broadband Task Force in July.
-The first meeting will be Sept.
-24 from 9:30 a.m.
+The first meeting was held Sept.
+24. The task force will also meet on Oct.
+15, Nov.
+7, and Dec.
+10 from 9:30 a.m.
 CT to noon CT at Varner Hall, 3835 Holdrege Street in Lincoln in the Board Room on the lower level.
-View the agenda (PDF)

 Why Is Rural Broadband Important to Communities and Nebraska’s Economy?